College of Librarianship Wales: Growth

 The original teaching and student accommodation soon became inadequate.
 Three temporary wooden classroom buildings were erected to supplement the original Victorian mansion and various other rooms were borrowed for teaching including a chapel vestry, pending the planning and building of a new campus.
 By 1972 CLW had grown to become the largest school of librarianship in Europe.
 Students were then housed at the former Grand Hotel in Borth (renamed Pantyfedwen) and a former Regency Mansion/Isolation Hospital, Plas Tanybwlch near Aberystwyth, and students were brought in by bus.
-The early years of the college were described in detail by David Gerard who joined in 1968 when there were thirty faculty and two hundred students.